stand alone umbrella insurance (Free No Obligation quote No B/s calls or spam emails)

 • A guest in your home falls.

-• A neighbor’s child falls while playing in your yard.
+• A neighbour’s child falls while playing in your yard.

 Property damage liability covers the cost of damage or loss to another person’s tangible property.